mattfeltonma/azure-terraform-lab-base-azfw/workloads/ai-gateway/README.md

 ## Post-Deployment

 Once fully deployed you can use the [Jupyter notebook code sample](./sample-code/notebook.ipynb) provided in this repository.
+You need to manually import the authoring API for now.
+When I get around to it, I'll merge the two API specs.